mrglaster/The-Flounder-Project/README.md

 ### Server

 1) Install Python 3.11
-2) Download the [Nostril Package](https://data.caltech.edu/records/5ckr1-g7m46), unzip the archive, ruh the command line in the package's folder and install it with the command
+2) Download the [Nostril Package](https://data.caltech.edu/records/5ckr1-g7m46), unzip the archive, run the command line in the package's folder and install it with the command

 ```
 pip install .